Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a Kubernetes Service of type NodePort to expose the application on port 443 of each node of the Kubernetes cluster.
 Configure the public DNS name of your application with the IP of every node of the cluster to achieve load-balancing.
 - [ ] Create a HAProxy pod in the cluster to load-balance the traffic to all the pods of the application.
 Forward the public traffic to HAProxy with an iptable rule.
 Configure the DNS name of your application using the public IP of the node HAProxy is running on.

+To expose your new application to the public using HTTPS on a public IP address in Google Kubernetes Engine (GKE) with autoscaling enabled, the best option is:

+**[1] Create a Kubernetes Service of type NodePort for your application, and a Kubernetes Ingress to expose this Service via a Cloud Load Balancer.**

+This is the correct choice because:
+- **Kubernetes Service of type NodePort**: This service type exposes the application on a port on each node in your cluster, which is necessary for the Ingress resource to route traffic to the correct pods.
+- **Kubernetes Ingress**: Ingress allows you to define rules for routing external HTTP and HTTPS traffic to your services.
+It can be used to configure a Cloud Load Balancer, which will handle HTTPS termination and provide a public IP address for your application.

+The reasons why the other options are incorrect:

+**[2] Create a Kubernetes Service of type ClusterIP for your application.
+Configure the public DNS name of your application using the IP of this Service.**
+- A ClusterIP service is only accessible within the cluster and does not have a public IP address.
+This type of service cannot be used to expose your application to the public.

+**[3] Create a Kubernetes Service of type NodePort to expose the application on port 443 of each node of the Kubernetes cluster.
+Configure the public DNS name of your application with the IP of every node of the cluster to achieve load-balancing.**
+- While this exposes the application on each node, it does not provide HTTPS termination or a single public IP address.
+Manually configuring DNS with the IPs of each node is not efficient and does not scale well.

+**[4] Create a HAProxy pod in the cluster to load-balance the traffic to all the pods of the application.
+Forward the public traffic to HAProxy with an iptable rule.
+Configure the DNS name of your application using the public IP of the node HAProxy is running on.**
+- This approach is complex and involves managing HAProxy and iptable rules manually.
+It does not leverage the built-in capabilities of Kubernetes Ingress and Cloud Load Balancers, which are designed for this purpose and provide easier management and scalability.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to enable traffic between multiple groups of Compute Engine instances that are currently running two different GCP projects.
 Each group of Compute Engine instances is running in its own VPC.
 What should you do?